What is an EPC?

 With lots of options available to improve you property’s EPC, the question is, what measures are worth implementing?
 We highly recommend Landlords seek further advice before incurring costs, this way you can target improvement to suit your property.

 To find an EPC assessor or obtain a copy of the current EPC for your property go to https://www.scottishepcregister.org.uk/.

 Help is available

 Home Energy Scotland offer both advice and funding options for landlords looking to improve the energy efficiency of their properties.
-In particular, the Private Rented Sector Landlord Loan, funded by the Scottish Government, is open to registered private sector landlords and can be used for a variety of energy efficiency improvements.
+In particular, the Private Rented Sector Landlord Loan is open to registered private sector landlords.
+The Scottish Government fund the loan, and it can be used for a variety of energy efficiency improvements.